leslylopez43/VenueDjango/README.md

 The final version of the code has been successfully deployed to a hosting platform and thoroughly tested to match the development version.

+#### Design and Build a User-Friendly Front End:
+I will ensure that the front end of the application is designed with user-friendliness in mind.
+I'll follow user experience (UX) design principles to create an intuitive and easily navigable interface.
+Users will have full control of their interactions, and all data CRUD actions will provide immediate feedback in the user interface.
+The application's purpose will be clearly evident to new users, and it will effectively meet their demands and expectations.
+Additionally, the application will have a well-defined purpose tailored to a specific target audience or multiple related audiences.

+#### Produce a Robust Codebase:
+I will focus on producing a clean, maintainable, and robust codebase.
+This includes adhering to best coding practices, proper documentation, and writing code that is easy to understand and extend.
+I will also ensure that the project structure is organized and follows industry standards.

+#### Follow Test-Driven Development (TDD):
+Test-Driven Development (TDD) is a crucial part of my development process.
+I will write comprehensive tests for both JavaScript and Python components and ensure that these tests are consistently updated and pass before new features or changes are added.
+You can expect to see TDD principles demonstrated in my git commits.

+#### Efficient Project Configuration:
+I will maintain an efficient project configuration with a well-maintained Procfile, requirements.txt file, and settings files.
+The data store configuration will be in a single location for easy modification.
+Additionally, I will provide a detailed data schema description in the project README file for reference.

+#### Solid Understanding of Django:
+My experience with Django and Django template syntax will allow me to efficiently handle data, logic, and views.
+I will ensure that Django logic is appropriately placed in the components where it is best suited, such as models for data handling and views for business logic.

+#### Effective Use of Version Control:
+I will use version control software effectively, providing a clear record of the development process.
+Regular commits and meaningful commit messages will be used to document each stage of the project's development.

 ## License